linrongbin16/lin.vim/README.md

 ### Customization

-Please custom your own settings in **_user-settings.vim_** and **coc-settings.json**.
+Please custom your own settings in **_user-settings.vim_** and **_coc-settings.json_**.

 ##### GUI Fonts

-[Hack Fonts](https://github.com/source-foundry/Hack/releases/download/) below is installed by default(while only downloaded on Windows and need manually install).
-Please manually install other fonts and configure font settings in `~/.vim/user-settings.vim` if you want to customize GUI fonts.
+[Hack Nerd Font](https://github.com/ryanoasis/nerd-fonts/releases) is installed by default(only downloaded on Windows and need manually install).
+Please manually install other fonts and configure font settings in `~/.vim/user-settings.vim` if you want to customize gui fonts.

 ### Command Line Utility (vcmd)